growilabs/growi-docs/docs/en/admin-guide/management-cookbook/app-settings.md

 ![appsettings8](./images/appsettings8.png)

-If you see the following, the file upload is not working.
+If the upload banner is hidden as following, the File Upload Settings has not been configured.

 ![appsettings9](./images/appsettings9.png)